AndreasPK/AndreasPK.github.io/apkblog/about.markdown

 title: About
 ---

 Hi I'm Andreas Klebinger.
-I'm interested in Haskell, Compilers, D&D and most other things if presented well.
+I'm interested in Haskell, Compilers, D&D and occasionally get nerd sniped by other interests.

-I currently reside near Vienna, Austria where I work from home and study Software Engineering at TU Vienna on the side.
+I currently reside near Vienna, Austria.
+I studied at TU Vienna but transitioned into remote work during the pandemic.
+These days I mostly work on maintaining GHC with Well-Typed.

-You can reach me on Twitter @AndreasK_Tweets.
-I also frequent #ghc on freenode (AndreasK).

-You can also reach me at firstname . lastname @ gmx.at
+I'm on Bluesky as AndreasPK but you can also reach me per mail on lastname . firstname @ gmx.at